As you know if you’re read my blog at all, I am very passionate about making sure a Dachshund gets enough exercise.

 Let’s defer to the experts here and cite an extensive 2015 study on Dachshunds, published in Canine Genetics and Epidemiology (2016, Volume 3, Number 1, Page 1).

-DachsLife 2015: an investigation of lifestyle associations with the risk of intervertebral disc disease in Dachshunds involved an enormously in-depth study of the risk factors of Dachshunds suffering from IVDD, and the effects of furniture jumping, stair access, and exercise on the likelihood that a Dachshund will be diagnosed with IVDD during their lifespan.
+It included the effects of furniture jumping, stair access, and exercise on the likelihood that a Dachshund will be diagnosed with IVDD during their lifespan.

 Without getting into the statistics and the rigorous methods used when compiling the study (you can read that by clicking the link above), let’s jump straight to the results and how they relate to the three misconceptions identified above.

-- Prohibit Dachshunds from jumping up or down from furniture.
+List item #1: Prohibit Dachshunds from jumping up or down from furniture.

 Study Conclusion